tayyabmujahid/land_cover_classification_unet/README.md

 ## Google Colab Wrapper
 For testing the repository, the original google colab wrapper explains in detail how to execute the code along with insights.
 Just download the "colab_wrapper.ipynb" file from the repository and open in your colab.
 Instructions are available there to clone this repository directly to your drive and train using GPU runtime.

-**As much of the details of the training data and running instructions remain the same, we have included them here. **
+**As much of the details of the training data and running instructions remain the same, the original Readme is included here for convenience.
+Small alterations exist please refer back to the original repo if you find that anything is broken **

 ## Dataset